arunmathewofficial/MIM_Plotter/README.md

 with and without charge-exchange reactions enabled.
 Additionally, it generates temperature profiles for both cases.

+### 9. HII_region
+Multi-ion-module-publication: The script plot the HII-region temperature and ionisation profile for the HII40 Lexington Benchmark

 # Multi-ion Module MPv10 Testing Scripts #